matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   The user is identified by a third-party identifer in canonicalized form.

 A client can identify a user using a 3pid bound to the user's account on the homeserver, where the 3pid was previously bound using the |/account/3pid|_ API.
+See the `3PID Types`_ Appendix for a list of Third-party ID media.

 .. code:: json